Amsterdam – Bruges by Bike and Boat – Fluvius (and reverse)

 Tap above to jump to different sections of this tour

-Some of the most beautiful cities of Flanders and Holland are highlighted during this tour: Bruges, Ghent, Antwerp and Amsterdam, where you can still feel the charm of days long gone.
+Some of the most beautiful cities of Flanders and Holland are highlighted during this tour: Bruges, Ghent, Antwerp, and Amsterdam - where you can still sense the charm of days long gone.

-After embarkation, you will have plenty of time to discover Bruges, "the pearl of Flanders."
-The Fluvius will leave Bruges early the next day and you can start your first bike tour which will take you to Ghent.
-On the following day, you will cycle along the beautiful tidal river Schelde and reach St.-Amands.
-Further downstream the Schelde the harbor city Antwerp awaits you.
+After embarkation, you will have plenty of time to discover Bruges, the 'Pearl of Flanders'.
+The Fluvius will leave Bruges early the next day, and you can start your first bike tour to Ghent.
+On the following day, you will cycle along the beautiful River Schelde and reach St. Amands.
+Further downstream along the Schelde, the harbor city of Antwerp awaits you.

 Dordrecht, one of the oldest cities of the Netherlands, marks the end of your first day on Dutch ground.
-On the following day the barge will bring you to Kinderdijk, where the most famous windmills of the Netherlands are located, 19 windmills are standing in line, a wonderful scene for a photograph, and in the evening, you can explore Vianen.
-You spend the last evening of your bike and barge trip in one of Europe's most exciting cities, Amsterdam, before you have to disembark in the morning.
+On the following day, the barge will bring you to Kinderdijk, where the most famous windmills of the Netherlands are located, providing an iconic Dutch scene for a photograph.
+In the evening, you can explore Vianen.
+You'll spend the last evening of your bike and barge trip in one of Europe's most exciting cities, Amsterdam, before you disembark in the morning.

-Travel by bike and boat: A unique and "typical Dutch" concept, where a cycling holiday and a journey on a comfortable ship are combined.
+Combining a cycling holiday with a journey on a comfortable ship is a typically 'Dutch' concept.
 Cycling cruises are ideal for those who like to cycle during the day and explore beautiful areas, without giving up a comfortable way of traveling.
-During our tours you don't have to pack and unpack your suitcases every day to travel from one beautiful place to the next!
+During our tours, you don't have to pack and unpack your suitcases every day to travel from one beautiful place to the next!

-There are daily guided bike tours with two guides.
-There is the option of longer/shorter or faster/slower tour.
-It is also possible to ride the bike tours individually.
-Tour description and maps are available on board.
+There are daily guided bike tours with two guides and the option of longer/shorter or faster/slower tours.
+It is also possible to ride the bike tours individually - tour descriptions and maps are available on board.

 The Amsterdam - Bruges (and reverse) itinerary is available on a number of boats on various dates.
 Please check Amsterdam – Bruges by Bike and Boat – Princesse Royal, Amsterdam – Bruges by Bike and Boat – Magnifique II (and reverse), Amsterdam – Bruges by Bike and Boat – Magnifique III (and reverse), Amsterdam – Bruges by Bike and Boat – Magnifique IV (and reverse), Amsterdam – Gouda – Bruges by Bike and Boat, Bruges – Antwerp – Amsterdam by Bike and Boat, and Amsterdam – Bruges by Bike and Boat – Fluvius (and reverse) for additional dates.